Raynes/clj-github/README.md

 While *authentication* var could have been replaced with each of the API functions taking an auth map explicitly, I think the rebinding scheme that clj-github uses is better suited for this particular task, simply because it's much easier to chain API calls together without having an extra parameter to pass to each of them.

+API functions are sectioned into categories and placed in different files.
+Have fun exploring. :)

 ## Installation

 Once this is in a usable state, I'll put it on Clojars.
 You'll be able to get it the normal Leiningen way.